FyneHeroes/.github/profile/README.md

-Welcome to Fyne Heros, a special place where people gather to help direct the [Fyne](https://fyne.io) project.
+Welcome to Fyne Heroes, a special place where people gather to help direct the [Fyne](https://fyne.io) project.

 We appreciate everyones thoughts and input so far, please read on if you would like to know more.